Off-Campus Policy and Petition

-It is the policy of The California Maritime Academy that students enrolled in its baccalaureate degree programs maintain residency on campus and purchase in a meal plan.
-However, students may be exempted from living on-campus if they fill out and submit a completed Housing License Agreement, a completed Off-Campus Petition and accompanying documentation by the appropriate deadline.
-There are three levels of consideration: Standard Approvals (Phase 1), Extenuating Circumstances (Phase 2) and Lottery (Phase 3).
+It is the policy of The California State University Maritime Academy that students enrolled in its baccalaureate degree programs maintain residency on campus and purchase in a meal plan.
+However, students may be exempted from living on-campus if they fill out and submit a completed Off-Campus Petition and accompanying documentation by the appropriate deadline.
+There are two levels of consideration: Standard Approvals (Phase 1) and Lottery (Phase 2).

-Students petitioning to live off-campus for any reason—including lottery—must submit a Housing License Agreement, Off-Campus Petition form and any supporting documentation required for the reason under which the student is petitioning to live off campus at the same time.
+Students petitioning to live off-campus for any reason—including lottery—must submit an Off-Campus Petition form and any supporting documentation required for the reason under which the student is petitioning to live off campus at the same time.
 All documentation must be submitted to the Office of Housing & Residential Life by the advertised deadline or the petition will not be considered.
-Any petition that does not contain all listed documentation (IE: No HLA, no proof of age, etc) will be labeled as incomplete and not be considered for the off-campus privilege.
+Any petition that does not contain all listed documentation (IE: No proof of age, proof of marriage, medical documentation, etc) will be labeled as incomplete and not be considered for the off-campus privilege.

 Consideration for Off-Campus Housing Requests: